iaavas/iaavas/README.md

 <h3>Hi there 👋</h1>
 <p> I am a skilled back end developer with a passion for creating powerful and scalable server-side solutions.</p>

--  ℹ I am presently pursuing a degree in computer engineering at Tribhuvan University
+- ℹ  I am presently pursuing a degree in computer engineering at Tribhuvan University -🚀 Interested in exploring the fields of Artificial Intelligence, Mathematics, and Server Side problems

 -